DreadHeadHippy/Convo/DISCORD_GUIDE.md

 ## 🎯 Overview

-The Convo programming language now includes **complete groundwork** for Discord bot development.
-This infrastructure allows developers to create Discord bots using Convo's natural language syntax instead of traditional programming languages.
+The **Convo programming language** (NOT Python!) now includes complete groundwork for Discord bot development.
+This allows developers to create Discord bots using **pure Convo syntax** - a completely separate programming language with natural language syntax - instead of traditional programming languages like Python, JavaScript, or Java.

+**Key Point**: You write Discord bots in **100% Convo language syntax**.
+The Python discord.py library is used internally by the Convo interpreter, but developers never see or write Python code.

 ## 🏗️ What We've Built